dotnet/docs-mobile/docs/android/getting-started/installation/net-android.md

     dotnet workload install android
     ```

-* Create a directory in which you want to create your project.
-Note the project will take on the
-  name of the Folder as its project name.
-So if the directory is called "App1" you will get a
-  project called "App1.csproj" created.
-It is recommended that you avoid using spaces or special
-  characters in your project name or path.
-This helps to eliminate potential issues with the
-  native tooling on various platforms (especially windows).
-* In the Command Prompt or Terminal change to the directory you just created and run `dotnet new android`.
-  You can use the `-n` argument if you want tp specify a particular project name.
-If you do not provide this argument it will use the Folder name by default.
 * In order to build Android applications you also need to install the [Android SDK and Java Sdk](dependencies.md#using-installandroiddependencies).